NATIONAL WORKING MOTHERHOOD WEEK

 Care is infrastructure — at home, at work, and in our culture.
 And supporting working motherhood is not a favor.
 It is a structural responsibility.

-National Working Motherhood Week brings together leaders, organizations, and working mothers across the country to rethink how caregiving and work coexist.
+National Working Motherhood Week brings together leaders, organizations, and working mothers across the United States to rethink how caregiving and work coexist.
 The goal is simple: expand access to practical support and shift the expectations placed on working mothers.

 A five-day national (U.S.) initiative focused on: